Vyral/base-template/_posts/2020-03-09-3-renovations-to-help-you-sell-your-home.md

 In our experience helping many sellers prepare for and complete a home sale, those three focus areas offer the best chances at raising your home’s value. &nbsp;

 Inventory is low as we head into spring 2020, and we want to make sure you get top dollar for your home.
-If you have any questions on this topic, or want to schedule a no-obligation walkthrough of your home, reach out to us by phone or email.
+If you have any questions on this topic or want to schedule a no-obligation walk-through of your home, reach out to us by phone or email.
 We look forward to hearing from you and helping you achieve your real estate goals.